pfrcks/Machine-Learning-SKLearn/README.md

 ## Introduction

-The following repository contains notebooks to be used during the BangPypers July meetup.
-These notebooks are made keeping in mind that the intended audience has very little or no experience with scikit-learn and/or machine learning.
+The following repository contains notebooks which are based on the material used by me during the BangPypers July meetup.
+These notebooks are made keeping in mind that the intended audience has very little or no experience with scikit-learn and/or machine learning but have some knowledge of python.

 ## Installation